The Diagnostic Imaging Department at Middlesex Hospital Alliance encompasses multiple imaging services across both hospital sites.

 Breast Screening and Breast Assessment

-Screening: the Ontario Breast Screening Program (OBSP) is a province wide program that provides high quality OHIP-covered breast screening mammography services.
+The Ontario Breast Screening Program (OBSP) is a province-wide program that provides high quality OHIP-covered breast screening mammography services.
 Getting screened regularly with mammography is important because it can find cancer early.
-Women who meet these eligibility requirements are eligible to self-refer by calling directly.
-OBSP 519-246-5200
+Women who meet these eligibility requirements are eligible to self-refer by calling OBSP directly at 519-246-5200.

 Non-OBSP Screening